Exchange Buildings (1803–1808; demolished 1864): Interior of the Exchange News-Room

-The exchange news room, an the rooms connected with it, occupy nearly all the lower story of the eastern wing of the exchange buildings. the interior of the news room, shown in the engraving, exhibits the magnificent dimensions of the apartment projected with architectural correctness. the extreme length, from north to south, is ninety four feet, three inches and the width from east to west, fifty one feet, nine inches, the greatest height, from the centre of the arched ceiling, is thirty one feet, four inches.
+The exchange news room, and the rooms connected with it, occupy nearly all the lower story of the eastern wing of the exchange buildings. the interior of the news room, shown in the engraving, exhibits the magnificent dimensions of the apartment projected with architectural correctness. the extreme length, from north to south, is ninety four feet, three inches and the width from east to west, fifty one feet, nine inches, the greatest height, from the centre of the arched ceiling, is thirty one feet, four inches.

 The architecture and decorations of the room are the Ionic order…The ceiling of this apartment is supported by sexteen columns, surmounted with volutes, and other distinguishing ornaments of the order.
 The shaft of each column consist of a single stone, without joint or fissure, a peculiarity, if not unparalleled, at least seldom observable in this species of architecture. these columns form a magnificent colonnade in the centre of the room, which has a most striking and commanding effect, when viewed from the north or south extremity.
 The height of the ceilings, on each side of the colonnade, is less by several feet than the coved one in the centre.
-They are flat, and divided into compartments, an their architraves rest on sixteen pilasters, arranged to correspond with the pillars.
+They are flat, and divided into compartments, and their architraves rest on sixteen pilasters, arranged to correspond with the pillars.